Contract certainty: risk implications of carelessly worded power contracts

 Experience suggests that this type of provision is one of those that are more honoured in the breach than the observance.
 It is rare for renewals, especially for the more complex and challenging types of insurance, to be concluded this far in advance – the Insured would be giving up some of his negotiating leverage with insurers by doing so, while for their part insurers may be reluctant to bind this far ahead of renewal date.

-Waivers of subrogation Requirements under contracts for subrogation waivers to be included under insurance policies are ubiquitous, but are often superfluous.
+Requirements under contracts for subrogation waivers to be included under insurance policies are ubiquitous, but are often superfluous.
 When insurers seek to subrogate against a third party they do so in the name of the Insured, and ‘step into the shoes’ of the Insured, acquiring the same rights of recovery as the Insured.
 So if rights of recovery have already been ceded under contract between the Insured and the culpable party, the insurer has no right of subrogation against that party to waive.

 If rights of recovery have not already been waived under contract, an insurer could reasonably ask why the insurance policy, rather than the liability clause in the contract, is being used to effectively determine the parties’ liabilities.
 Having a properly worded liability clause in the contract removes the need for awkward discussions with underwriters about waiving rights that they might be expecting to retain.